modelica/ModelicaSpecification/RationaleMCP/0032/minutes.md

 # Minutes

 The following list compiles minutes of all official events and discussions - like _Modelica Design Meetings_ - where selective model extension has been a topic.
 The list summarizes only the ideas, concerns and final decisions relevant for selective model extension and skips any further topics typically discussed at the listed meetings (such can be found in the official minutes linked to).
+On the other hand, the following summaries often contain more detailed notes on decision reasons, open problems and the scope of selective model extension than the official meeting minutes.

 ## 98th Modelica Design Meeting